lvgl/lvgl/docs/others/file_explorer.rst

 ``lv_file_explorer`` provides an API to browse the contents of the file system. ``lv_file_explorer`` only provides the file browsing function, but does not provide the actual file operation function.
-In other words, you can’t click a picture file to open and view the picture like a PC.
+In other words, you can't click a picture file to open and view the picture like a PC.
 ``lv_file_explorer`` will tell you the full path and name of the currently clicked file.
 The file operation function needs to be implemented by the user.